 A wide range of skills

 Knowing how to declutter or organize a closet isn’t instinctive.
 Professional training teaches you to look at the bigger picture.
 From here, you can analyze both your client and their space.
 Is your client trying to make a life change or are they simply wanting someone to handle their annual clear out?
 Maybe your client is downsizing or starting a family.
 Your certificate shows employers that you have the necessary training to solve their mess.
 Sometimes they just need a little help, but other times they may have chronic disorganization.
-Even if your client is on the extreme end of the spectrum, you’ll be able to handle it.
+But even if your client is on the extreme end of the spectrum, you’ll be able to handle it.
 Not everyone can create order out of a hoarder’s chaos.
 Thankfully, accredited schools and certifying bodies have seen it all.
-You will truly able to walk the walk when it comes to handling challenges.
+So you will truly able to walk the walk when it comes to handling challenges.
 Your certification guarantees it!

 The best hard and technical skills